learnable-content/React-the-ES6-Way/readme.md

 ## NVM

-Unlike npm, nvm *is* an acronym and stands for what you think it does(no, not nevermind), "Node Version Manager".
-NVM allows us to have multiple, self contained, version of Node running on the same system.
+Unlike npm, NVM *is* an acronym and stands for what you think it does(no, not nevermind), "Node Version Manager".
+NVM allows us to have multiple, self contained, versions of Node running on the same system.
 While not entirely necessary, it is very handy when working on multiple projects that are running different version of Node.
 It also makes it super easy to install newer versions of Node, and since it seems like lately theres a new version released